The Last Full Measure (2019 film): Plot

 As Huffman learns more about Pitsenbarger's selfless courage, he uncovers a decades-long, high-level conspiracy: as of Pitsenbarger's death in combat in 1966, the Air Force had never put forth the names of enlisted personnel to receive the Medal of Honor.
 (Note: Overall, the film's suggestion of a "high-level conspiracy" against enlisted US Air Force (USAF) personnel misses the fact that the Medal of Honor (MOH) has rarely been awarded to USAF personnel of any rank; as of 2025, only 19 have been awarded, to 15 officers and 4 enlisted personnel.
 The USAF did not even exist until 1948, so did not exist during the first 87 years that the MOH existed, during conflicts for which the majority of MOH (3,087 of 3,547) have been awarded.
-Furthermore, USAF personnel engaged in direct combat, with increased situations where MOH valor might be exhibited, have predominantly been flight officers, increasing the statistical probability of a USAF recipient being an officer.
+Furthermore, any USAF personnel engaged in direct combat, with increased situations where MOH valor might be exhibited, have predominantly been flight officers, increasing the statistical probability of a USAF recipient being an officer.
 The four USAF MOH recipients in the Korean War were combat flight officers.
 With changes in equipment and tactics since the Korean War, enlisted USAF personnel have been more directly engaged in frontline actions, such as William H. Pitsenbarger, one of three enlisted personnel amongst the 14 USAF MOH recipients in the Vietnam War.
 As of 2025, only 30 MOH have been awarded post-Vietnam War, to all services, with the sole USAF recipient being a non-officer engaged in ground combat.)
 This prompts him to put his own career on the line, potentially creating controversy around the company's former commanding officer who ordered the highly dangerous mission, and who is now a US senator seeking reelection.